Your Natural Afterlife: The Non-Supernatural Alternative to Nothingness

-To appreciate such a timeless afterlife, you must be able to envision and value being left at death in a static, dreamlike yet intensely real-like state of mind enjoying an everlasting, ideally heavenly moment—one heightened by a never-ending anticipation of many more such moments to come.
-For some, this vision must replace the traditional vision of spending an eternity of human time in a time-perceptive, perfect world.
+To appreciate such a timeless afterlife, you must be able to not only envision but value being left at death in a static, dreamlike yet intensely real-like and emotional state of mind enjoying an everlasting, ideally heavenly moment, heightened by a never-ending anticipation of many more such moments to come.
+For some, this vision must replace the traditional vision of spending an eternity of human-like time in a time-perceptive, perfect world.
 Actually, such a world isn’t logical since perfection implies no challenges, no free-will lest decisions be bad (even evil), and thus an eternity of boredom.
 Certainly, not perfect!
-A timeless afterlife on the other hand has no such inconsistencies as one can logically experience a relatively forever, perfect moment—in reality, the optimal heaven.
+A timeless afterlife on the other hand has no inconsistencies as one can logically experience a relativistic forever, perfect moment—in reality, the optimal heaven.

 The natural afterlife differs from the supernatural afterlife or a nothingness** that for centuries were considered the only possibilities for what one experiences after death.
 For example, the natural afterlife wasn’t considered by the authors of many bestselling books each claiming, based on a personal NDE, that a supernatural consciousness survives death—e.g., Proof of Heaven by Dr. Eben Alexander (Simon & Schuster, 2013).
 Nor was it considered by the authors of many scientific articles each claiming that NDEs provide no evidence of an afterlife since they’re induced by the natural physiology of the brain shutting down—e.g., The Death of “Near Death”: Even If Heaven Is Real, You Aren’t Seeing It by Kyle Hill (Scientific American, Dec.
 3, 2012).
 Actually, NDEs, while providing no proof of an afterlife, provide evidence for the natural afterlife as does the science attempting to explain them.